 About the Artist

 Candace Jensen is committed to realizing a culture profoundly informed by deep ecology.
 She is an interdisciplinary visual artist, writer, printmaker, calligrapher, activist and woods witch.

 Jensen has exhibited work in Vermont, Philadelphia, San Francisco, New York, and Antwerp, Belgium.
 Her writing and artwork have been featured in numerous curated publications and anthologies, in print and online.
 She is a current artist member at Amos Eno Gallery, one of the longest continually running artist collectives in New York, where she has collaborated as an exhibiting artist, curator, and salon coordinator since 2018.
-She joined the Board in 2019.
+She served on its Board from 2019-2021.
+Jensen also serves on the Advisory Council for the Brodsky Center at PAFA.

 Jensen earned her MFA from the Pennsylvania Academy of the Fine Arts in 2018, and her BFA from Tyler School of Art in 2008, both in Philadelphia.
 She has completed over 1000 hours of study in Tantra, feminine form yoga, ayurveda, herbalism, and ecological agriculture, and maintains a personal practice and a student-educator relationship to these teachings.
 An autodidact, she is always enrolled in courses of her own design and curiosity.

-2019-2020 saw her put on 3 solo exhibitions in Philadelphia, Brooklyn, and Putney (VT), which featured her Gaia illumination work; visual art and writing rooted in the traditions of illuminated manuscripts and devotional abstraction, whose content highlights ecoliteracy, deep ecology and empathic writing.
-She continues this series currently, and will be exhibiting new works in the series in upcoming shows this year (2021).
+2019-2021 saw her put on 4 solo exhibitions in Philadelphia, Brooklyn, and Vermont, which featured her Gaia illumination work; visual art and writing rooted in the traditions of illuminated manuscripts and devotional abstraction, whose content highlights ecoliteracy, deep ecology and empathic writing.
+This series is ongoing, and will figure into two exhibitions planned at Amos Eno Gallery in 2022.

-The artist lives and works in Southern Vermont, part of unceded traditional lands of the Western Abenaki Peoples, ore Elnu Abenaki, where she is establishing an artist retreat and residency space with her partner, the artist Owen Schuh.
+The artist lives and works in Southern Vermont, part of unceded traditional lands of the Western Abenaki Peoples, or Elnu Abenaki, where she is establishing an artist retreat and residency space with her partner, the artist Owen Schuh.
 The residency, In Situ Polyculture Commons, is dedicated to foster resilience, community, creativity, regenerative culture and regenerative food cultivation.